-There are some exceptions.
 Expenses that do not apply toward the out-of-pocket maximum are:

-- Charges above the allowed amount - · Charges not covered by the plan - Your cost shares for services of out-of-network providers.
-However, benefits that always apply in-network cost shares, like the Emergency Room benefit, will apply toward the out-of-pocket maximum. - Your cost shares for covered drugs purchased from out-of-network pharmacies. - Copays for exams covered under the Hearing Exams benefit - The penalty for not requesting prior authorization when needed.
-See Prior Authorization in Care Management of this booklet.
+- · Charges above the allowed amount - · Charges not covered by the plan - Your cost shares for services of out-of-network providers.
+However, benefits that always apply in-network cost shares, like the Emergency Room Services benefit, will apply toward the out-of-pocket maximum. - The penalty for not requesting prior authorization when needed.
+See Prior Authorization in Care Management of this booklet. - If you participate in a health savings account (HSA) Drug manufacturer coupons and other forms of cost share assistance, per Internal Revenue Service requirements.